Dan Nlundulu: Club career

+Southampton

 Nlundulu signed a two-year contract extension in September 2019.
 He made his first match day squad appearance as an unused substitute against Manchester United on 31 August 2019.
-On 25 October 2020, Nlundulu made his senior debut as a substitute in Southampton's 2–0 home league win over Everton.
+On 25 October 2020, Nlundulu made his senior debut as a substitute in Southampton's 2–0 home league victory against Everton.
 On 19 January 2021, Nlundulu scored his first goal in Southampton's 2–0 victory over Shrewsbury Town in the FA Cup.